akanadocs/docs-test/sp/platform-hardening_2.0.md

 #### <a name="configure-all-listeners-internal-and-external-as-htts-only"></a>Configure all listeners, internal and external as HTTPS only

 This is accomplished in two places in the product.
 Firstly, the listeners for the applications in the container are configured from within Policy Manager at Containers->[container_name]->Details->Inbound Listeners.
 Options for configuring port and PKI are available.
 Settings for two-way SSL mutual authentication are also available.
 It is recommended that either the “Accept client certificates” or “Require client certificates” be selected based on customer security requirements

-Secondly, when the container starts up, it supports an Admin application (/admin).
-The port and associated transport settings for the Admin application are configurable in the /instances/[container_name]/system.properties file for each container.
-To avoid any confusion with keys and certificates, it is recommended that the Admin application’s SSL settings be changed only after the main container listeners have been configured for SSL.

 **Scope**: All Containers